twitocode/Tantalum/content/University/Year 1/CS 1MD3/booleans.md

 3 + 4 > 6 or 3 -2 > 10
 -> True or False
 -> True

+5 < 5 or 12 / 0 > 1
+-> error

+6 > 5 or 12 / 0 > 1
+-> True #if the first condition is true then python does not waste time evaluating the second one in an or statement
 ```
 And is always false unless both are true
 Or is always true unless both are false